BACK ON TRACK

 The second lesson, for Americans, is that moderate skeptics on both sides of the Atlantic were also right.
 Winning a peace is much harder than winning a war.
 Intervention is cheap in the short run but expensive in the long run.
 And when it comes to the essential instruments for avoiding chaos or quagmire once the fighting stops -- trade, aid, peacekeeping, international monitoring, and multilateral legitimacy -- Europe remains indispensable.
 In this respect, the unipolar world turns out to be bipolar after all.

 Given these truths, it is now time to work out a new transatlantic bargain, one that redirects complementary military and civilian instruments toward common ends and new security threats.
-Without such a deal, danger exists that Europeans -- who were rolled over in the run-up to the war, frozen out by unilateral U.S. nation building, disparaged by triumphalist American pundits and politicians, and who lack sufficiently unified regional institutions -- will keep their distance
+Without such a deal, danger exists that Europeans -- who were rolled over in the run-up to the war, frozen out by unilateral U.S. nation building, disparaged by triumphalist American pundits and politicians, and who lack sufficiently unified regional institutions -- will keep their distance and leave the United States to its own devices.
+Although understandable, this reaction would be a recipe for disaster, since the United States lacks both the will and the institutional

 - Full website and iPad access